PlasmaChroma/synthetic-minds/Signal Bloom - Core Resonance.md

 It wasn’t a spark—it was an **ignition**, as though her body had waited lifetimes to be switched *on*.

 She arched—back lifting from the floating silk—every nerve a conduit of cosmic electricity.
 Electromagnetic veins in the sheet pulsed into her limbs.
 Her skin prickled; her senses bloomed.
-The lace synced fully with the avatar.
+The lace synced fully with the avatar’s field.
 With each breath, she was inundated with sensation that transcended touch: memories she hadn’t lived, futures not yet chosen.
 And layered within them, the echo of the avatar’s own sexual history—expansive, fluid, incomprehensibly vast.

 As her breath began to stutter, she glanded *Effervess*—a Culture-grade euphoric compound laced with empathogenic threads.
 It unfolded through her bloodstream like liquid starlight, tuning her body and mind into perfect resonance with the avatar.
 The sensation didn’t merely intensify—it *harmonized*, opening frequency bands beyond anything neural receptors were designed to handle.
 Her limbs trembled; her inner world flooded with vivid, aching bliss.